 ## Installation You can install from PyPi using

 ` pip install pdblp `

 or you can clone this repository and pip install the package, i.e.

 ` git clone https://github.com/matthewgilbert/pdblp.git pip install -e pdblp `

-blpapi can be installed directly from the above link or you can install from the conda channel dsm into an environment, e.g.
+blpapi can be installed directly from the above link or you can install from the conda-forge channel on Anaconda, e.g.

 If you are getting ‘GLIBCXX_3.4.21’ not found error when attempting to import blpapi, the following appears to resolve this issue.